doebi/ESPThing/README.md

 ```

 ### Reconfiguration
 If the ESP is unable to connect to one of it's configured APs it falls back to AP Mode.
-The user can then connect to the AP and reconfigure settings.
+The user can then connect to the AP and reconfigure settings. [this feature is not yet implemented]

 * add/delete WifiAPs (ssid, password)
 * edit MQTT host, domain, topic